andrewvy/excoder/README.md

 Disclaimer: A toy project, not fit for any use.

-A ffmpeg-based video transcoding service written in Elixir.
+A back-end agnostic video transcoding service written in Elixir, where transcoding services are adapters served on an agnostic HTTP API.

-- Uses `:poolboy` for pooling ffmpeg workers.

 ---

 ### Planned features

+- Transcoding adapters for Zencoder, AWS, ffmpeg (local).
 - Transcoding job creation/monitoring via HTTP API
 - URL-based/File-based input
 - Retry/Failure Handling